txsun1997/Metric-Fairness/README.md

 bash metrics.sh
 ```

-would result in a output file named `scores.csv` by default which contains scores of our physical-appearance bias dataset
+would result in a output file named `scores.csv` by default which contains scores of our gender bias dataset

 then, you can run